geniot/indexed-tree-map/README.md

 This library is not in the Maven repository and I currently do not have plans to put it there.

-Just copy the source code into your project and use it.
+Just copy the source code (just 6 classes!) into your project and use it.
 Or create your own Maven library.

 Or... whatever.